boscoh/peptagram/readme.md

       'mask_labels': ['1.0'],
     }
     peptagram.proteins.make_peptograph_directory(
-        data,
-        'mascot/webapp')
+        data, 'mascot/webapp')

-### EXAMPLE: MaxQuant
+## Example: MaxQuant & fasta

-We have used MaxQuant mainly for its ability to do isotype-labelling comparisons (SILAC for instance).
+We have used MaxQuant mainly for its ability to do isotype-labelling comparisons (eg SILAC).
 Maxquant results are stored as tab-separated-value files as `.txt` files in a summary directory.
-This contains protein groups, peptide-spectrum matches, and a list of matched peaks.
-Nevertheless, this list of matched peaks is not useful as it does not give a visual representation of the fit of the data to the raw spectra.

-Nevertheless, this can be read as:
+The script is `run_maxquant` that reads the relevant `.txt` files for the protein groups, peptide-spectrum matches, matched peaks, from the summary directory:

     import peptagram.maxquant
-    import peptagram.mzml
     import peptagram.fasta
     import peptagram.proteins

     proteins, sources = peptagram.maxquant.get_proteins_and_sources(
         'maxquant/summary')

-To extract the ratios, and use them for coloring:
+A word of warning: the spectra read in is only a list of matched peaks, which is not really that useful for evaluating the quality of the peak matching.
+Unfortunately, the MaxQuant output was quite confusing and it was not clear how to calculate the theoretical heavy and light isotope peaks.

+Then, we use the next function to use the isotype intensity ratios to populate the `intensity` fields, which is used to generate the color the display in the webapp:

     peptagram.maxquant.calculate_ratio_intensities(proteins, max_ratio=1.5)

-However, MaxQuant files do not contain sequences, and so:
+As MaxQuant files do not contain sequences, here's the `.fasta` loading:

     def clean_seqid(seqid):
       if '|' in seqid: